JuliaGPU/CUDA.jl/README.md

 # select a CUDA device
 dev = CuDevice(0)

-# create contexts on the selected device
+# create context on the selected device
 ctx = CuContext(dev)
-cgctx = CuCodegenContext(ctx, dev)

 # generate random arrays and load them to GPU
 a = round(rand(Float32, (3, 4)) * 100)